Voice Of The Customer: Why you need it and how to start your VOC program

-Getting buy-in from the stakeholders in your company is often the most important component of a VOC programme.
-Because, what’s the use of having the best plan in the world if no one is going to assign you budget for the project.
-And, if the CEO does not buy into it, VOC is never going to be at the top of anyone’s priority list.
+Getting buy-in from the stakeholders in your company is often the most important component of a VOC program.
+What’s the point of having the best plan in the world if no one is going to assign budget for the project?
+If the CEO does not buy into it, VOC is never going to be at the top of anyone’s priority list.

 Top tips for getting buy-in

-When you create your pitch or board presentation, it’s pretty standard to focus your VOC goals on sources of revenue such as repeat purchases, upsell and cross-sell and customer lifetime value.
-But to really create a sense of urgency, look at what unexpected costs your customers can incur – and explain why this is important.
+When you create your pitch or board presentation, it’s pretty standard to focus your VOC goals on sources of revenue.
+These could be repeat purchases, upsell and cross-sell and customer lifetime value.
+But to really create a sense of urgency, look at what unexpected costs your customers can incur and explain why this is important.